Wyoming — Sweetwater County

 What cap rates do Rock Springs apartments trade at?

 Rock Springs multifamily cap rates typically range from 7.5% to 10.0% — among the highest in the Rocky Mountain region for stabilized housing.
-Our RS Apartments transaction (306 units) demonstrates our ability to close large-scale transactions in secondary Wyoming markets.
+Our RS Apartments transaction (306 units) demonstrates our ability to close large-scale transactions in Wyoming energy markets.

 How does CO Multifamily Advisors approach Rock Springs sales?